wqking/eventpp/doc/callbacklist.md

 ```
 Insert the *callback* to the callback list before the callback handle *before*.
 If *before* is not found, *callback* is added at the end of the callback list.
 Return a handle which represents the callback.
 The handle can be used to remove this callback or insert other callback before this callback.
+If `insert` is called in another callback during the invoking of the callback list, the new callback is guaranteed not triggered during the same callback list invoking.
 The time complexity is O(1).

 ```c++